-The post-Olympics shock may be magnified if the athlete comes in 4th Place and does not medal at all after years of work.
+The post-Olympics shock may be magnified if the athlete comes in 4th place and does not medal at all after years of hard work.
 What might result from such a shock?

 Olympic Burnout and Recovery

 From time to time, we hear about an Olympic gold medalist brought up on drunk driving charges after the end of a grueling Olympics performance.
 This usually occurs back home, during the letdown following prolonged Olympic training and participation.
 It happened to Oksana Baiul (Winter Games 1994) and Michael Phelps (Summer Games 2008) without lasting calamity, but for someone in the future, driving under the influence might be deadly.

 Some ex-Olympians also gain weight, as did the beloved singles skater Oksana, but she lost it eventually, even if the media did call her fat.
 She also did this despite Russian competitors calling her a criminal for her driving citation.
 Other sports figures gain weight and become ill as a result.

-The most decorated Olympian of all time, Michael Phelps, reports a bout of depression between the Beijing and London Olympic years, with a 25-pound weight gain, an infamous photo of himself and a lit bong, and a loss of interest in swimming.
+The most decorated Olympian of all time, Michael Phelps, reported a bout of depression between the Beijing and London Olympic years, with a 25-pound weight gain, an infamous photo of himself and a lit bong, and a loss of interest in swimming.

-Increasing numbers of swimmers interviewed alert the public that swimming competitively physically HURTS.
-It is not easy and the body can only peak so many times before a competitor burns out mentally.
-After training since an early age and winning numerous medals in four Olympiads (16 years), the Phelps mind and body were likely screaming, "No, we cannot start over and do it again!"
+Increasing numbers of swimmers interviewed alert the public that swimming competitively physically hurts.
+It is not easy, and the body can only peak so many times before a competitor burns out mentally.
+After training since an early age and winning numerous medals in four Olympiads over 16 years, the Phelps mind and body were likely screaming, "No, we cannot start over and do it again!"

 Life After Competition and Murder Among the Buckeyes